In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

-Wiley often uses Old Masters paintings as inspiration and Officer of the Hussars is no different.
+The subjects of Wiley’s paintings are usually ordinary people he meets accidentally.
+The artist often uses Old Masters paintings as inspiration, and Officer of the Hussars is no different.
 Wiley invites the chosen model into his studio and together they select the classical painting to form the basis of the portrait.
 The model then replicates the pose from the painting for a photograph.

-What is most interesting is how Wiley treats the figure because it changes everything.
+What is most interesting though, is how Wiley treats the figure because this changes everything.
 Géricault’s Chasseur seems to know he is not going to win.
 His face is determined, he remains a calm professional soldier.
 We know, however, that he faces his death.
 His horse reels, probably avoiding an attacker we cannot see in the frame.
 Chasseur’s sword hand is lowered, hence he looks behind as if he just staved off an attack from that side.
 Enemies are all around him.

 His face is full of confidence.
 He is challenging us to question his place in this setting.
-His sword hard is also down, but his muscles are tense, ready to slash at us in any moment.
+His sword hard is also down, but his muscles are tense, ready to point at the enemy at any moment.
 This is not a man under attack from every side and losing hope.
 This is a man feeling in the right place, a place he deserves.

-Wiley thus uses it to give power to black men he meets on the streets.
+Wiley thus uses it to give power to Black individuals he meets.
 To give them the place that they have been denied in the art history and museums for so long.
-He inserts young African Americans into a tradition that has previously excluded them.
+He places young African Americans in a tradition that has previously excluded them.
 To claim what was never given or offered, but what is deserved.
 He becomes the agent of change, rather than waiting for justice to be done.